7 Super-Damaging Hair Combing Mistakes You Don’t Even Know You’re Making

 Don’t wrap hair in a towel

 You’ve probably heard that it’s bad to brush through sopping strands.
 And while that’s certainly true, the way you dry your hair matters!
 Wrapping your tresses in a cotton towel or turban can cause them to get extra knotty, which forces you to be even more aggressive when combing.
 The solution?
 Using a towel, gently squeeze out excess moisture.
 Spritz in some detangler and start combing.
-Not big on blow-drying?
-Learn how to air-dry your hair like a pro.
 Why you’re at it, check out these awesome no-heat hairstyles.

 Do use a comb on wet locks